• Skip to main content

 I know because I was a teacher turned homeschooler who firmly believed in the importance of phonics and thought children should spend their time focusing on “quality” literature.
 Quality literature certainly did not include comic books or anything like graphic novels.
 I even created a list of 100 Classic Children’s Picture Books to use in my homeschooling endeavors because I believed in the importance of quality literature.

-Then God apparently decided it would be interesting for everyone involved to give me a right-brained, creative daughter who hated phonics (because they made absolutely no sense to her) and whose reading really took off primarily starting with me leaving a pile of Calvin and Hobbes anthologies on the coffee table.
+Then God apparently decided it would be interesting for everyone involved to give me a creative daughter who hated phonics (because they made absolutely no sense to her) and whose reading really took off primarily starting with me leaving a pile of Calvin and Hobbes anthologies on the coffee table.

 The Authoritative Calvin and Hobbes (A Calvin And Hobbes Treasury)The Authoritative Calvin and Hobbes (A Calvin And Hobbes Treasury)The Indispensable Calvin and Hobbes: A Calvin and Hobbes TreasuryThe Indispensable Calvin and Hobbes: A Calvin and Hobbes TreasuryThe Essential Calvin and Hobbes: a Calvin and Hobbes TreasuryThe Essential Calvin and Hobbes: a Calvin and Hobbes Treasury